pzemtsov/pzemtsov.github.io/_posts/2015-09-17-optimising-division-based-hash.md

 This doesn't mean we must stop here: after all, we have a general-purpose computer, and there is nothing mystical about 128-bit multiplication.
 It can be programmed in **Java** using available arithmetic.

+Let's first simplify the problem by considering our numbers unsigned.

 Let `x` and `y` be unsigned 64-bit values, and `A`, `B`, `C` and `D` be unsigned 32-bit values, where